-Is your Windows 10 computer not waking up from sleep?
+Is your Windows 10 or Windows 11 computer not waking up from sleep?
 If it is not waking up from sleep, don’t worry, restart your computer and try these simple fixes and the problem will be gone pretty soon.
 This problem is usually caused due to the wrong Power Settings on your computer.
 But before going on ahead for the main fixes, make sure you have gone through these workarounds to try out some simpler workarounds-

 2. Reboot your computer and check if it helps.